5 Tips For Veterans Moving Abroad

 It might not be one, maybe you want to live a few different places.
 Veterans are used to staying on the move.
 One of my close friends lives half the year in the Philippines and half the year in the Dominican Republic.
 Your location decision is a big one and it isn’t.
 If you don’t like it, you’re not a tree, you can go somewhere else.
 One of the best things you can do when it comes to thinking about where you might want to land is to trust your gut.

-Here I have guides on Mexico, Costa Rica, Dominican Republic, Thailand, and Colombia for veterans with more coming.
+Here I have guides on Mexico, Costa Rica, Dominican Republic, Thailand, Germany, and Colombia for veterans with more coming.
 To connect with the largest FB group of veterans abroad check out: Military Retirees and Veterans Living Overseas.
-This group might be a good place to talk about your personal preferences, ideal lifestyle, and budget so you can make the right decision.
-Every veteran is going to be different, but my favorite countries are the Dominican Republic and Thailand.
+This group might be the best place to connect with other veterans abroad to see what might be a good fit for you based on your preferences, budget, and priorities.

 Your country is your decision, some veterans want to live in nature, some in big cities, some a party lifestyle, and some a quiet beach life.
 What I enjoy about living abroad is it’s easier to find a work/leisure/recreation balance outside the states.
 Some veterans don’t know where they want to go, they just know they want to get the hell out of the current nonsense of America.